 Dot cloves into the skin of oranges and lemons to kill two birds with one stone – not only will it infuse the mix, it looks pretty too.

-Twists on the traditional
+Twists on traditional mulled wine

 There are plenty of drinks that are fit for mulling beyond the ubiquitous red wine.
 Cider works well, but make sure you avoid the sweet fizzy bottled variety and try to get your hands on some flat farmhouse scrumpy, perry (pear cider) or French dry cider.
 Alter your spices accordingly – lift the mix with apple or pear juice, some fresh cranberries, vanilla and apple slices.